alsubaei/Shipper-with-jQuery/README.md

 #Project
-for manal apply git and gitlab and bootstrap and html and css
+for manal apply git and gitlab and jQuery

 ##Project Notes <br />
--plus and minus button does not work.<br />
--location input does not work.<br />
+-location input does not work yet.<br />
--date and time also does not work.<br />
+-date and time also does not work yet.<br />
--color of focus element worked.
+##project will redesign by jQuery.